shrutirout/asset_quality_score/README.md

   XGBoost is significantly faster to train and tune, especially with cross-validation and large tabular data like this LendingClub dataset.

 ✅ **Summary**: XGBoost provided an ideal trade-off between predictive strength, model interpretability, scoring calibration, and speed — making it the optimal choice for production scoring.

-Perfect—let’s **summarize your entire process step by step in clear prose you can drop into your README or a report**:

----

 ## 📈 **Probability Scoring and Calibration Workflow**